ibm-quantum/Hub-Automation/README.md

+## Introduction

+**Welcome to Hub Automation!**

+This this collection of scripts and the repo are here for your self improvement and to allow for the sharing of automation amongst the IBM Quantum Network community of members.
+Please feel free to contribute your enhancements, and to propose new scripts, features, and fixes as appropriate.
+While we (IBM Quantum will monitor this repo, and contribute as we are able, this is a community project.

+This being said, we are excited to hear from you!
+We welcome your issues and PRs.
+Please do see the section at the end of the Readme regarding contributions.

 ## Setup
 1. Download the individual files needed, as well as the `auth.py` file.
 2. Set the `LOGIN_TOKEN` in `auth.py` to your IBM Quantum Experience Token.